 - Throughout the Victorian Era, the sight of a woman's ankle was considered outright scandalous.
 According to The Victorian City: Everyday Life in Dickens' London, "naked" could be used by the Victorians to mean anything from "clad only in underclothes" to "not wearing an overcoat".

 - Professional Australian swimmer Annette Kellerman was arrested at Revere Beach, Massachusetts in 1907, for wearing an indecent bathing suit.
-It looked like this◊.
+Here it is,◊ covering her from neckline to mid thigh.

 - Kimono Fanservice mentions in passing a fetish for the nape of the neck.
 There was never a taboo against showing them, however.